 We assembled the dividers and placed the quart jars into the milk crate.
 I decided to place the regular mouth jars with the jar opening facing down, but the wide-mouth jars would face up.

 In the past I’ve often had to pick up and turn over each jar when looking for either wide or regular mouth jars so storing.
-This way makes for some quick grab-n-go convenience.
+This way makes for some quick grab-n-go convenience for canning jar storage.
 PERFECT!

 With the pint jars we had to work it a little differently, adding an outside piece of cardboard to keep all the jars tightly packed.
 I’ll use that extra space on the exterior of the dividers to store the rings.
 LOVE IT!